Second Foundation: Reception

 On its initial publication, Galaxy reviewer Groff Conklin described Second Foundation as "a thoroughly satisfying and adult play of the scientific imagination".
 P. Schuyler Miller reported Second Foundation to be "good, sound, middle-of-the-road science fiction with a carefully hidden surprise".

 The organization

 The Second Foundation was founded by Hari Seldon as a budding colony of psychologists and mentalics, people with telepathic abilities, located "at Star's End", an intentionally obscure term used by Seldon.
 In Forward the Foundation, the original Second Foundation is revealed to also include Hari's own granddaughter, Wanda Seldon, and his bodyguard Stettin Palver.

 The establishment, location and development of this Foundation was a secret, "drowned in silence" to increase its effectiveness and security.

 Whilst the First Foundation was strong in the physical sciences, the Second Foundation was strong in the mental sciences, including the continued development of psychohistory.
 Their function is to ensure that the Seldon plan comes to pass, both by refining the plan's contingencies to allow for even the most unlikely events, and to guard against unexpected developments, such as the Mule.
 Their eventual goal is to become the ruling class of the Second Empire in an effort to introduce mental sciences to humanity (whose benefits are, according to one Second Foundationer, less apparent, but longer lasting than physical sciences), while the First Foundation they manipulate forms the necessary political union.

 The Second Foundation are governed by a council of the strongest mentalics, called the Speakers.
 However, the name "Speaker" is a misnomer, because, being telepaths, the use of actual speech is quite unnecessary.
 The leader of the group is the First Speaker.
 The only formal power of the First Speaker was to speak first at meetings of the Speaker's Table, but in practice it conferred significantly more power.

-The structure of the Foundation is akin to both an intelligence network and a university.
+The structure of the Second Foundation is akin to both an intelligence network and a university.
 A complex of buildings on Trantor, the remnants of those saved from The Great Sack and those not demolished to provide metal for export, house a staff of technicians and analysts.
 Into these buildings flow reports from agents located in many parts of the Galaxy; these reports form the basis of any action that may be taken in furthering the aim of the Seldon Plan.

 The Second Foundation spreads a net over the galaxy to detect and recruit staff and agents.
 These are then specially trained over many years.
 Some become statistical technicians, but the best of the trainees are invited to commence an apprenticeship for Speakerhood.